 The Arc'teryx Incendo Hoody running jacket is tried and true.
-The past unhooded version was our previous Editors Choice and the new model did well with everything we threw at it once again.
-The Incendo scored well in every category and takes top honors; it offers superior weather protection and portability and has been given a huge boost in breathability over past versions.
-This is a great jacket by any standard.
+The past unhooded version was our previous Editors' Choice, and the new model did well with everything we threw at it once again.
+The Incendo scored well in every category and takes top honors; it offers superior weather protection and portability and was granted a huge boost in breathability over past versions.
+By any standard, this is a great jacket.

 Arc'teryx Incendo Hoody Review